Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 Bhatner), a city in Rajasthan, India.

-BUT भट्ट Indian, Kashmiri, Urdu, Hindi, Marathi, Nepali, Punjabi, Gujarati, Sindhi, Kannada, Konkani, Malayalam, KhmerVariant of
+But भट्ट Indian, Kashmiri, Urdu, Hindi, Marathi, Nepali, Punjabi, Gujarati, Sindhi, Kannada, Konkani, Malayalam, KhmerVariant of

-CHAKRAVARTI चक्रवर्ती Indian, Marathi, HindiDerived from Sanskrit चक्रवर्तिन्
+Chakravarti चक्रवर्ती Marathi, HindiDerived from Sanskrit चक्रवर्तिन्

 (chakravartin) meaning "world-ruler, emperor, monarch" (literally "wheel-turner" or "one who's wheels are turning"), from चक्र